 Gold Canyon is a somewhat small town located in the state of Arizona.
 With a population of 10,159 people and two constituent neighborhoods, Gold Canyon is the 53rd largest community in Arizona.
 Much of the housing stock in Gold Canyon was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Gold Canyon economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Gold Canyon, where the median household income is $65,868.00.

 Gold Canyon home prices are not only among the most expensive in Arizona, but Gold Canyon real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gold Canyon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Gold Canyon is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Gold Canyon who work in management occupations (15.73%), sales jobs (12.18%), and office and administrative support (10.60%).
+Gold Canyon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Gold Canyon is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Gold Canyon who work in management occupations (15.19%), office and administrative support (13.47%), and sales jobs (10.15%).

-Being a small town, Gold Canyon does not have a public transit system used by locals to get to and from work.
+Gold Canyon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Gold Canyon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gold Canyon residents report their race to be White, followed by Asian.
-Important ancestries of people in Gold Canyon include English, Irish, Italian, and French .
+Important ancestries of people in Gold Canyon include English, Irish, Italian, and Norwegian.

 The most common language spoken in Gold Canyon is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Polish and Spanish.